 Explanation Of The Legal Rights Of Consumers Under The Law

-Under the massachusetts used car lemon law, consumers have certain legal rights that protect them if their used vehicle turns out to be defective.
+Under the Massachusetts used car lemon law, consumers have certain legal rights that protect them if their used vehicle turns out to be defective.
 These rights include:

 - The right to request a refund or replacement vehicle if the vehicle is found to have substantial defects that significantly impair its use, safety, or value.